trullock/Velvet/readme.md

 # Velvet DNS Server

-A simple DNS server that adds regex matching functionality to your standard hosts file.
+A simple DNS server that adds pattern matching functionality to your standard hosts file.

 ## Why